hashcliffe/GenAi/README.md

-# GenAi
+Gen Ai
-GenAi using Langchain and Gemini
+Built RAG model using Langchain And Gemini.